 Veering left onto the clear trail you soon reach the second spring with a series of benches which is used for outdoor presentations.

 Disappointingly this spring was only a muddy pool which, from all the spoor, is used by lots of wildlife.

 From here the trail gets both steeper and less clear up to the high point of the trail.
 Once you reach the 1000m contour the trail swings south.

-From the burnt vegetation and resprouting growth it is apparent that a wildfire burnt through in the Pat two years.
-The grass has recovered well, but it does cover the path making the section between the 9km and 10.5km to navigate.
-Some of the route markers were obviously also destroyed in the wildfire and you just have to trailblaze and constantly look for the odd route marker.
+From the burnt vegetation and resprouting growth it is apparent that a wildfire burnt through in the past two years.
+The grass has recovered well, but it does cover the path making the section between the 9km and 10.5km difficult to navigate.
+Some of the route markers were obviously also destroyed in the wildfire and you just have to trail blaze and constantly look for the odd route marker.